Azure/Azure-AI-Content-Safety-Private-Preview/README.md

 This documentation site is structured into following sections

-- **How Content Moderator works** contain instructions for using the service in more general ways.
+- **How It works** contain instructions for using the service in more general ways.

 - **Concepts** provide in-depth explanations of the service categories.
 - **Sample Code** are sample request using the cURL, Python, C# and Java.